Matri-Design-LLC/matritools/docs/example2.rst

     for index, row in df.iterrows():

-        # set the tag and tag mode of the root node row
+        # set the tag and tag mode of the root node
         root.set_tag(row["Name"], 1)

         # set x position